The-OpenROAD-Project/bazel-orfs/README.md

 ## Requirements

 * [Bazelisk](https://bazel.build/install/bazelisk) or [Bazel](https://bazel.build/install) - if using `bazel`, please refer to `.bazelversion` file for the recommended version of the tool.
-* [OpenROAD-flow-scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts) - **Required only for running `Make` targets** - must reside under `~/OpenROAD-flow-scripts`. `bazel-orfs` intentionally does not treat OpenROAD-flow-scripts as a installable versioned tool, but prefers to rely on `~/OpenROAD-flow-scripts` such that it is easy to hack ORFS and OpenROAD.
+* [OpenROAD-flow-scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts) - **Required only for running `Make` targets** - to use it, `env.sh` file from OpenROAD-flow-scripts has to be sourced or `FLOW_HOME` environmental variable has to be set manually to `OpenROAD-flow-scripts/flow` location. `bazel-orfs` intentionally does not treat OpenROAD-flow-scripts as a installable versioned tool, but prefers to rely on local installation such that it is easy to hack ORFS and OpenROAD.
 * [Docker](https://docs.docker.com/get-docker/) - **Required only for running `Stage` targets**
 * Docker image with ORFS installation - **Required only for running `Stage` targets** - can be obtained in two ways: